Australian Woman Arrested In Lethal Mushroom Mystery - UrduPoint

 Sydney, (APP - UrduPoint / Pakistan Point News - 2nd Nov, 2023) Australian police on Thursday arrested the woman at the centre of a mushroom meal mystery that left three people dead and a local preacher fighting for his life.

-The arrest of Erin Patterson, 49, is the latest twist in a saga that has gripped the nation and thrust the spotlight on the small rural town of Leongatha, 110 kilometres (70 miles) southeast of Melbourne.
+The arrest of 49-year-old Erin Patterson is the latest twist in a saga that has gripped the nation and thrust the spotlight on the small rural town of Leongatha, 110 kilometres (70 miles) southeast of Melbourne.

+Police said they arrested Patterson in the morning and began a search of her home with the help of "technology detector dogs", which can sniff out electronic devices such as USB keys.

+Homicide squad investigators will question her once the search of her home is complete, said Detective Inspector Dean Thomas of the Victoria police homicide squad.

 Later that night, the two couples were taken to hospital with food poisoning symptoms as their health rapidly deteriorated.